The expression Wiener Moderne seems to appear all over the place in Vienna, particularly in museums. But what does it refer to?

 This reserve of potential creative talent lived in a period of transition and contrast, where different philosophies and circumstances rubbed up against each other.

-On the one hand, for example, you had a centuries-old monarchy and wealthy aristocracy steeped in tradition.
+You had, for example, a longstanding monarchy and wealthy aristocracy steeped in tradition.

-The elderly emperor had just presided over the construction of numerous prestigious building projects in the style of historicism (celebrating previous historical styles rather than trying out anything new).
+The elderly emperor had even just presided over the construction of numerous prestigious imperial building projects in the style of historicism (celebrating previous historical styles rather than trying out anything new).

 (The neogothic Rathaus went up just before the Wiener Moderne; photo courtesy of the Rijksmuseum)

-Such a melting pot produced an environment where the likes of Sigmund Freud, Arnold Schoenberg, and Gustav Mahler could blossom.
+Such a melting pot produced an environment ripe with potential for change and innovation.
+One where the likes of Sigmund Freud, Arnold Schoenberg, and Gustav Mahler could blossom.

-Consider, then, the Wiener Moderne a golden age that led to numerous bursts of innovative intellectual creativity.
+Consider, then, the Wiener Moderne a golden age for original intellectual creativity.

 Why is the Wiener Moderne important?